mamskie/Finance-Management/README.md

 ```

 ### 3. Configure the environment variables
-Create a `.env.local` file in the root directory and add the necessary environment variables.
+Create a `.env` file in the root directory and add the necessary environment variables.
 Refer to `.env.example` for the required values.

 ### 4. Run the development server
 ```bash